United States v. Texas (2021): Addition of intervenor defendants

-On September 22, three individuals, two men and one women, jointly moved to intervene in the case, seeking to protect their right to file SB8 lawsuits involving abortions that were already illegal prior to SB8 coming into effect.
+On September 22, three individuals, two men and one woman, jointly moved to intervene in the case, seeking to protect their right to file SB8 lawsuits involving abortions that were already illegal prior to SB8 coming into effect.
 They opposed the proposed injunction sought by the United States on grounds of overbreadth, and averred that the court cannot enjoin "every person in the world" from filing an SB8 suit in every type of fact scenario, pointing to the severability provisions of SB8.

 Unlike the two out-of-state plaintiffs that already sued an abortion provider under SB8 in state court (one of whom has since intervened in the federal case), the three would-be intervenors in United States v.
 Texas said they planned to sue abortion funders in the future.
 They are residents of Texas, but are adamant that the Texas Attorney General cannot represent them as private citizens.
 All three were represented by Jonathan F. Mitchell, a Texas Right to Life attorney involved in more than a dozen state court cases before the Texas MDL Panel for possible consolidation.
 In addition to the "patently overbroad remedy that the United States is seeking", the intervenors also complained about not having been served.
 The United States only named one defendant, the State of Texas, and issued summons on the Attorney General, who had yet to file an answer on behalf of the State, although attorneys from his office filed procedural motions.
 The Attorney General did not oppose the intervention, which Judge Pitman subsequently granted.

 The discovery hearing set for September 22, 2021, was cancelled following an objection by the United States to Texas's demand to take multiple depositions before the preliminary injunction hearing set for October 1, 2021.
 Discovery nevertheless proceeded on a limited scale.